KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/08-Visualize-data-ggplot2-and-more.md

 ```

 ### Additional packages such as `ggbeeswarm` and `ggrepel` also contain useful functions to add to the functionality of ggplot2
-* Make sure your have ggbeeswarm package installed

 ![Screenshot of main code listing](../fig/Visualize-your-data-30.png)

 ```